Recent Examples of obelisk from the Web

 An obelisk at the university, erected by the North Korean authorities and dedicated to Mr. Kim’s grandfather and father, has drawn scorn from outside observers.

 Barthelemy's tenure also included the removal of the Liberty Place obelisk from Canal Street in 1989 during a construction project.

 The fact that the omniscient narrator spoke of celestial bodies and yet nothing in between those and the inexplicably levitating obelisks was strange.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'obelisk'.
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

-Origin of OBELISK
+Origin and Etymology of obelisk

 First Known Use: 1561

-Seen & Heard
+Seen and Heard

 What made you want to look up obelisk?
 Please tell us where you read or heard it (including the quote, if possible).